 We encourage you to contact us to schedule an individual appointment to explore your preferences, skills, and occupational interests.
 The Career Services office offers the Strong Interest Inventory, StrengthsQuest and the Myers-Briggs Type Indicator as tools to assess potential interests and job types.
 Upon completion of your test, a career services staff member will walk you through your results and work with you to make recommendations for the next step.

 The Strong Interest Inventory: an assessment instrument used to measure your interests and identify compatible career choices based upon a personalized report.

 The StrengthsQuest: an assessment instrument used to identify your natural talents and help you maximize them in your career; also a great tool for interview preparation and resume construction.

-Assessments are FREE to alumni and students of GSEP!
+Assessments are FREE to all alumni and students of GSEP!

 The Career Services Office offers Interview Preparation assistance.
 You will receive tips on how to prepare for the interview, discuss the goals of the interview, and learn the different types of interviews.
 You can schedule a mock interview to learn how to answer frequently asked questions and how to conduct yourself before, during, and after the interview.
 Below are some helpful documents regarding interview preparation.